A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Previous Datasets

-\item[Attacks] --- Simulated.
-Includes the capability to create seven kinds of masquerade attacks.
-Specifically, given a start point, a target ID, and a set of contiguous bytes in the data field to target, the original value of each byte can be either replaced (by a constant value, random value, or an increasing/decreasing sequence over each frame) or incremented (by a specified value, or a increasing/decreasing sequence over each frame).
-The modified copy, containing the simulated injections, does not have attacks labeled, but as all modification parameters are passed by the user, these could presumably be determined.

-\item[Benefits] --- This dataset includes the only diagnostic protocol attack publicly available, and the only suspension attack (simulated) in real CAN data.
+\begin{description} \item[Data] --- Real data from two cars and synthetic data from a testbed. \item[Attacks] --- Simulated except for one targeted ID fabrication attack on the CAN testbed.
+They simulate a set of attacks on each CAN, and for all but one attack, simply augmented the recorded data in post-processing by doing the following: for fabrication attacks, they ``added packets manually and adjusted timestamps accordingly''; for suspension attacks, they deleted particular frames; and for masquerade attacks, they replaced the data field of particular frames.
+The dataset also includes one real attack on their CAN testbed, a targeted ID fabrication attack.
+The joystick is used to send messages during normal traffic, and during the attack, messages with this ID are injected by the compromised ECU. \item[Benefits] --- This dataset includes the only diagnostic protocol attack publicly available, and the only suspension attack (simulated) in real CAN data.
 (Recall that SynCAN contains suspension attacks but is signal data from a simulated CAN.)
 The same set of attacks is available for testing on multiple vehicles/CANs.

 \item[Drawbacks] --- First and foremost, adjusting timestamps in post-processing alters data and diminishes fidelity in a critical way: message timing on the bus is dependent on each ID's frequency and priority through the arbitration process.
 Thus, changing message timings risks creation of a synthetic dataset that is not realistic.
-Secondly, many attacks are unrealistic.
-For the DoS attack, they simply overwrite 10s worth of frames, which is not how real DoS attacks appear, and many attacks are far too short (e.g., 10 messages) with the injections often too dispersed to affect vehicle functionality in practice.
-With respect to the prototype, it is unclear how they generated ambient traffic (e.g., were they recorded and replayed from another car?), which clearly affects fidelity, and such a testbed is an imperfect proxy for a real vehicle.
+For the DoS attack, they simply overwrite 10s worth of frames, which is much less noisy than how real DoS attacks appear.
+With respect to the testbed, it is unclear how they generated ambient traffic (e.g., were they recorded and replayed from another car?), and such a testbed is an imperfect proxy for a real vehicle.
 Finally, attack labels are in an unstructured text file, so there is no way of programmatically reading what/when packets were injected. \end{description}